egonbeermat/RemoteDisplay/README.md

 ## Setup

 This assumes you already have Ethernet connectivity and code setup.
 Refer to the examples and Ethernet library documentation if you haven't already done so.
+Follow these **5** steps to implement:

-In your Teensy code, include the library and declare an instance of RemoteDisplay:
+**Step 1:** include the library and declare an instance of RemoteDisplay:

   ```c++
   #include <RemoteDisplay.h>
 RemoteDisplay remoteDisplay;
   ```

-After an Ethernet connection is established, initialize the library, providing the width and height of the desired display, and a valid port number to listen for UDP connections:
+**Step 2:** After an Ethernet connection is established, initialize the library, providing the width and height of the desired display, and a valid port number to listen for UDP connections:

   ```c++
 remoteDisplay.init(SCREENWIDTH, SCREENHEIGHT, portNumber);
   ```

-Additionally, you can register callbacks to be executed when the client software requests a full display refresh, and detects a touch:
+**Step 3:** You can register callbacks to be executed when the client software requests a full display refresh, and detects a touch:

   ```c++
 void  refreshDisplayCallback() {